Hogestown Church honored with historical marker as community works to restore building

 Crone shows the next generation is ready to work hard for history.

-People can send donations to the Hogestown Heriage Committee at 8 Flowers Drive Mechanicsburg, PA 17050 or email hogestownheritage1858@gmail.com.
+People can send donations to the Hogestown Heritage Committee at 8 Flowers Drive, Mechanicsburg, PA, 17050 or email hogestownheritage1858@gmail.com.